Qentora/quoptuna/README.md

 ## 📦 Installation

-QuOptuna requires Python 3.8 or higher.
+QuOptuna requires Python 3.11 or 3.12.
 Install using your preferred package manager:

 ### Using UV (Recommended)